(This page revised July 27, 2012)

 (If there is a magnifying-glass symbol () next to an image, click the magnifying glass to view a zoomed version for more detail.)

 Internally, the C/F was more robustly engineered than many modern cartridge/converter pens.
 The sophisticated feed was fabricated of hard rubber and featured a hard rubber center feed.
-The cartridge nipple is metal, not plastic, and the section assembly is well sealed by a rubber gasket to prevent extraneous seepage.
+The cartridge piercing tube is metal, not plastic, and the section assembly is well sealed by a rubber gasket to prevent extraneous seepage.
 This beefier and more reliable design was costly, and as time went by Waterman made changes to reduce the cost; later C/Fs have molded plastic feeds with plastic center feeds.
-The cartridge nipple, however, remained metal through the C/F’s product lifetime.
+The cartridge piercing tube, however, remained metal through the C/F’s product lifetime.
 The small C/F nib is novel; it fits smoothly into the pen from the front, and when it is pivoted upward into its final position it keys itself in place against molded ledges inside the shell.
 The feed, inserted from the back, locks the nib so that it cannot pivot downward and fall out.